The Daily Show: Awards and nominations

 The Global Edition of the week of July 20, 2011, was not aired in the UK as it included a segment mocking Rupert Murdoch's appearance before the House of Commons Culture, Media and Sport Committee in relation to the News International phone hacking scandal.
 Parliamentary rules ban parliamentary proceedings from being broadcast in a satirical context.
 Stewart dedicated a segment of the show on August 2, 2011, to lampooning the censorship of the episode in Britain.
 In May that year, The Daily Show mocked the ban on using footage of the Royal Wedding in a satirical context with an animated video that showed Paddington Bear, Gollum and Adolf Hitler as guests at the wedding, and depicted its attendants engaging in various forms of violent and sexual behavior.
-Stewart later discussed the ban with guest Keira Knightley.The Daily Show used to be aired in India on Comedy Central India.The Daily Show aired on Australian Pay TV channel, The Comedy Channel, weeknights at 6:30pm.
+Stewart later discussed the ban with guest Keira Knightley.

+The Daily Show used to be aired in India on Comedy Central India.

+The Daily Show aired on Australian Pay TV channel, The Comedy Channel, weeknights at 6:30pm.
 Free-to-air digital channel ABC2 began broadcasting the show without commercial breaks in March 2010, but discontinued in January 2011 when The Comedy Channel obtained exclusive rights; episodes were also available on the network's online service ABC iView shortly after airing.
-The Comedy Channel (as well as ABC2 during 2010) used to air the show together with The Colbert Report, and both air the Global Edition on Mondays and the regular edition Tuesday through Friday.
-The Global Edition was previously shown weekend late nights on SBS before moving to Network TEN.
+The Comedy Channel (as well as ABC2 during 2010) used to air the show together with The Colbert Report, and air both the Global Edition on Mondays and the regular edition Tuesday through Friday.
+The Global Edition was previously shown weekend late nights on SBS One before moving to Network TEN.
 The show now airs on 10 Shake (owned by Comedy Central parent ViacomCBS).

 In North Africa and the Middle East, the Daily Show was broadcast on Showtime Arabia starting in 2008 and ending in 2015.
 When the show transitioned under Noah, OSN decided to wait a bit before airing the new show.
 Now, the Global Edition of Noah's show is broadcast on OSN's Comedy Central HD channel.
 Episodes are often edited if they contain topics deemed inappropriate for the region.

-Episodes of the U.S. version are also available online the next day at Comedy Central's official Daily Show website, although this service is not available in all countries.
+Episodes of the American version are also available online the next day at Comedy Central's official Daily Show website, although this service is not available in all countries.
 However, clips for UK and Ireland viewers became available on the UK Comedy Central website in December 2011.